 – Can you organize a board meeting, please?

 – Wouldn’t it help to have a board meeting?

-To be able to communicate effectively you need to have behavioral abilities of empathy, tolerance, role awareness, flexibility and the ability to stand uncertainty.
-Why?
-Because only then you can be responsive to the other person in an intercultural context.
+To be able to communicate effectively you need to have behavioural abilities such as empathy, tolerance, role awareness, flexibility and the ability to stand uncertainty.
+These skills will help you be more responsive to the other person in an intercultural context.